 If your baby develops any of the above symptoms, call 999 or go straight to A&E.

-How is group B strep treated?
+How is group B Strep treated?

-Group B strep infection needs to be treated really quickly which is why you must always seek medical help immediately if you suspect your baby may have it.
+Group B Strep infection needs to be treated really quickly which is why you must always seek medical help immediately if you suspect your baby may have it.
 High doses of intravenous (through a vein) antibiotics need to be given for up to 14 days, especially if a meningitis infection has also been identified.

-Very sadly, even with full intensive care, 1 in 16 babies will die from their group B strep infection.
+Very sadly, even with full intensive care, 1 in 16 babies will die from their group B Strep infection.

-If a baby with group B strep is a twin or multiple, intravenous antibiotics should be given to the other babies as a precaution, even if they don’t have symptoms.
+If a baby with group B Strep is a twin or multiple, intravenous antibiotics should be given to the other babies as a precaution, even if they don’t have symptoms.

-Is there anything I can do in pregnancy to protect my baby from group B strep?
+Is there anything I can do in pregnancy to protect my baby from group B Strep?

-Remember that if you carry group B strep there are no symptoms, so testing is the only way to find out if you are one of the 20-40% who carry the bacteria.
+Remember that if you carry group B Strep there are no symptoms, so testing is the only way to find out if you are one of the 20-40% who carry the bacteria.

 Currently, testing is not done routinely on the NHS, although the bacteria may be found during other tests such as a vaginal swab or urine test.

-If you would like to be tested for group B strep, firstly talk to your midwife about options that might be available on the NHS in your local area.
+If you would like to be tested for group B Strep, firstly talk to your midwife about options that might be available on the NHS in your local area.
 If you decide to test privately, the best time to do this is between 35 and 37 weeks of pregnancy.

-If a group B strep infection was detected in a previous pregnancy, there is a 50% chance you will be carrying group B strep again in your next pregnancy.
+If a group B Strep infection was detected in a previous pregnancy, there is a 50% chance you will be carrying group B strep again in your next pregnancy.

-What if tests find group B strep during pregnancy?
+What if tests find group B Strep during pregnancy?

 You’ll be advised to have a look at your birth plan with your midwife, and they may recommend giving birth in hospital.
 You will most likely be advised to contact your midwife as soon as you go into labour or your waters break.

-Once in labour, you’ll be advised to have antibiotics intravenously – it’s been proved that this can be highly effective at preventing group B strep in newborn babies when given as soon as possible after labour has started, and then at regular intervals until baby is born.
+Once in labour, you’ll be advised to have antibiotics intravenously – it’s been proved that this can be highly effective at preventing group B Strep in newborn babies when given as soon as possible after labour has started, and then at regular intervals until baby is born.
 There are no known long term side effects to your baby from following this course of treatment.

 You might also be asked to stay in hospital for at least 12 hours after your baby is born, which will allow monitoring for signs of infection in those first hours.